Saint-Léon-de-Standon

 Saint-Léon-de-Standon is a parish municipality of about 1,000 people in the Bellechasse Regional County Municipality in the Chaudière-Appalaches region of Quebec.
 The Etchemin River goes through the municipality.

+Geography

+The Rivière des Fleurs, which flows south-west, forms the south-eastern boundary of the municipality and joins the Etchemin River in the south.
+From its source in the west of the municipality, the Rivière Viveine, a tributary of the Etchemin River, flows south-east.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Saint-Léon-de-Standon had a population of 1042 living in 543 of its 678 total private dwellings, a change of from its 2016 population of 1127.
 With a land area of 136.88 km2, it had a population density of in 2021.